AuroraWebSoftware/AIssue/README.md

 # Aissue Terminology

-Before using aissue its worth to understand the main terminology of aissue. aissue differs from other Auth Packages due to its organizational structure.
+Before using AIssue its worth to understand the main terminology of AIssue.
+The difference of Issue from other packages is that it perform simple-level workflows with its simplified structure.

 # Usage